An Internal Memo From Bathing Suit HQ

 Hello All,

-We at Bathing Suit HQ are very proud of our legacy of dictating swimwear trends to the masses, and today we’re thrilled to announce an initiative we’ve been talking about for years.
-The wait is over: We’ve finally done away with our “design principles” and our “sensible guidelines.”
+We at Bathing Suit HQ are very proud of our legacy of dictating the summer’s swimwear trends to the masses, and today we’re thrilled to announce an initiative we’ve been talking about for years.
+Yes, the wait is over: We’ve finally done away with our “design principles” and our “sensible guidelines.”
 I mean, look at this.
 Everything is allowed now.
 With that in mind, we hope every last one of you will take your inspirations to the limit this year.
 And we’re not just talking about the freaks at Asos.
 To help get your creative juices flowing, we’ve come up with a few guidelines.
 Don’t let us down.

 1) Free the cheeks.